jamaps/toronto_building_heights_map/README.md

-#### toronto_building_heights_map
+#### Map of building heights in Toronto:

 http://jamaps.github.io/toronto_building_heights_map/

-Map uses data building massing data from Open Data Toronto and roads from OpenStreetMap retrieved in November, 2015
+Built from building massing data from Open Data Toronto and roads from OpenStreetMap

-Map was designed in QGIS, converted into web tiles with gdal2tiles.py, and displayed with Leaflet.
+Designed in QGIS, converted into web tiles with gdal2tiles.py, and displayed with Leaflet.